JoeyTeng/jaxrenderer/renderer/README.md

 # Key Implementations of the Renderer

+This document describes the key implementations of the renderer.
+For the implementations of the shaders, refer to [shaders/README.md](shaders/README.md).

 ## Pipeline Design

 The design follows the [OpenGL rendering pipeline](https://www.khronos.org/opengl/wiki/Rendering_Pipeline_Overview) largely.
 Only relevant parts are included here.